thibautizard/opac-monorepo/README.md

 Don't forget to **add reviewers** (top right section of your pull request page) to notify them.

 > [!TIP]
-> You can refer to the [Conventional Comments](https://conventionalcomments.org/) to improve communication and readibility throughout the review.
+> You can refer to the [Conventional Comments](https://conventionalcomments.org/) to improve communication and readibility throughout the whole review process.

 When asked for, **make requested changes** and **push them to new commits** (`git commit -m "PR fixs #1"` for instance) so your reviewer can clearly see the difference between the last state of the code he checked and what you've changed since then.
+The additional commits will be squashed later.

 ### 5. Merge pull request